ESG in Life Science: From Intent to Action

 Day 1

-• Welcome and introduction to the basic concepts and context of sustainability from a life science industry perspective.
+Welcome and introduction to basic concepts and context for the course

-by Line Madsen and Mia Thulstrup Gedbjerg, Kromann Reumert
+by Line Berg Madsen and Mia Thulstrup Gedbjerg from Kromann Reumert

-• Trends and ESG requirements for future suppliers to the public healthcare system
+Trends and demands for greater sustainability for future suppliers to the public healthcare system

 Day 2

-• Case presentations & reflections - Part 1
+Case presentations and joint discussions – Part 1

 Practical information